LinasNas/DEXTER/README.md

 | ARNS Reacher  | MJReacher-v0 | "state"    | Medium      | 0.15           | ../assets/rollouts/IMANSReacher-v0/env_noise_corr_0p0_0p0_noise_strength_0p15/50_ep/ep_data.pkl                                                      | ../assets/policies/IMANSReacher-v0/env_noise_corr_0p0_0p0_noise_strength_0p15/best_model.zip_jit.pt                                                          |
 | ARNS Reacher  | MJReacher-v0 | "state"    | Strong      | 0.17           | ../assets/rollouts/IMANSReacher-v0/env_noise_corr_0p0_0p0_noise_strength_0p17/50_ep/ep_data.pkl                                                      | ../assets/policies/IMANSReacher-v0/env_noise_corr_0p0_0p0_noise_strength_0p17/best_model.zip_jit.pt                                                          |

+# 2. Evaluate OOD detectors on CUSUM scripts
+In the ```CUSUM``` directory, you can also find the script ```evalute_results.py```, which implements the decision rule for when to classify a test-time deployment as OOD that is described in the paper.

 # Notes
 To maximize compatability with methodology from previous work, environments with continuous action spaces are constructed with ```gym``` and using ```mujoco```, while environments with discrete action spaces use ```gymnasium```.